YubicoLabs/yed-spoke-example/README.md

   ![](/images/26-rest.png)
 3. You will be presented with the REST step UI

-### Define Connection Information
+### Define Connection Details
-When configuring a REST step, there are two options for defining the endpoint you will connect to:
-* Use Connection Alias
-* Define Connection Inline

-Whenever possible, you should use a Connection Alias when designing your step.
-There are two primary reasons to define connections inline:
-* Quick prototyping/testing
-* When connection info is dynamic and will be passed into the action as an input or otherwise dynamically determined.

-**In this example**, we will start with an **inline connection**.
-You can convert the action to use a Connection Alias at a later time.

-1. Change the **Connection** choice to "Define Connection Inline"
+1. Change the **Connection** choice to "Connection Alias"
-2. Set the **Base URL** to `https://api.console.yubico.com/v1/`
+2. Change the connection alias to the one created in the previous step
 3. Set the **Resource Path** to `/shipments_exact`
 4. Set the **HTTP Method** to POST
 5. Click the + button under Headers and add the following